githubixx/ansible-role-wireguard/README.md

 # unprivileged LXC guests.
 If you set this to false you have to ensure
 # the wireguard module is available in the kernel!
 wireguard_install_kernel_module: true

+# Set to "true" to declare this host as a spoke in a hub-and-spoke layout.
+# Spokes only configure hub peers; hubs still include every peer.
+wireguard_as_spoke: false
 ```

 There are also a few Linux distribution specific settings: